openstack-archive/stx-docs/doc/source/installation_guide/duplex.rst

    $ bash setup_network.sh

-Building xmls for definition of virtual servers:
+Building XML for definition of virtual servers:

 ::

-   $ bash setup_allinone.sh -i <starlingx iso image>
+   $ bash setup_configuration.sh -c duplex -i <starlingx iso image>

-The xml server definitions that are created by the previous script are:
+The default XML server definitions that are created by the previous script
+are:

-- controller-0
+- duplex-controller-0
-- controller-1
+- duplex-controller-1

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Powering Up a Virtual Server